alan-turing-institute/alexa-room-finder/README.md

 # Room Finder Alexa Skill

-A skill built for Amazon's Alexa service, that allows you to book a meeting room at the Turing (or your own business with a little bit of configuration) for up to 2 hours.
-To get it working, uses simple phrases like:
+A skill built for Amazon's Alexa service, that allows you to book a meeting room at the Turing (or your own business with just a little bit of configuration) for up to 2 hours.
+To run it, use simple phrases like:

 > Alexa, ask Room Finder to find me a room